 Ref.
 Question Policy Principles

 K6 Are travels distances satisfactory? (consider single direction and more than one direction, property risk profile and occupancy characteristics)

-Answe er Finding/Observation
+Answe r Finding/Observation

 Yes Travel distances are within those recommended within the Home Office Guide.

 Ref.
 Question Policy Principles

 K7 Are there suitable precautions for all inner rooms?

-Answe er Finding/Observation
+Answe r Finding/Observation

 N/A None present in the common areas.

 Ref.
 Question Policy Principles

 K8 Are escape routes separated where appropriate?

-Answe er Finding/Observation
+Answe r Finding/Observation

-N/A Single stairway, hallway and associated first floor landing only.
+N/A Single stairway, hallway and associated first floor and second floor landings only.

 Ref.
 Question Policy Principles

 K9 Are corridors sub-divided where appropriate?

-Answe er Finding/Observation
+Answe r Finding/Observation

-N/A Single stairway, hallway and associated first floor landing only.
+N/A Single stairway, hallway and associated first floor and second floor landings only.

 Ref.
 Question Policy Principles

 K10 Do escape routes lead to a place of safety?

-Answe er Finding/Observation
+Answe r Finding/Observation

-Yes Unrestricted escape available at ground floor level.
+Yes No significant issues were identified or other observations were made at the time of the premises survey.

 Ref.
-Question Policy Principles

-K11 Are the stairs and/or lobbies provided with adequate ventilation?
+Question Policy Principles K11 Are the stairs and/or lobbies provided with adequate ventilation?
 (If considered satisfactory, please state provision) Annual service or AOV's carried out by partner on a rolling schedule.
 All certificates are stored on PIMSS and can be requested at any time from the Fire Officer.

-Answer Finding/Observation

-Yes There are no manually openable windows at first floor level in the common areas that can be used to control smoke levels, and no reasonable prospect of providing any.
-It is known through sampling of the small number of flats of the same architype in the immediate vicinity where residents granted access, that the first floor flats have protected hallways, therefore the assessor considers that the current arrangements should be accepted 'as is'.
+Answe er Finding/Observation Yes There are permanently open vents at the head of the stairway, which is considered to be a reasonable arrangement by the assessor.

 Ref.
 Question Policy Principles K12 Is there any other issues that could affect the means of escape, for example plastic conduit/loose cables not secured by fire rated fastening?
-Answei r Finding/Observation No No significant issues or observations made at the time of the premises survey.
+Answer Finding/Observation Yes There is plastic conduit present within the common areas, the majority of which is secured using steel fixings; however, there is also some present that has plastic fixings visible.